IIIF/website/source/training+outreach/online_training.md

 - people of color, ability/disability, non-binary gender identities, etc., as well as members of underrepresented and/or marginalized groups that don’t fit into these categories
 - Attendees from under-represented countries and geographic regions, particularly the Global South

-To claim a fellowship seat, register for a workshop on the event's EventBrite page and select the "fellowship ticket."
+To claim a fellowship seat, register for a workshop on the event's EventBrite page and select the "fellowship ticket" option from the drop down menu.

 ## Time commitment and expectations